EricDallAgnol/value-at-risk-calculation/README.md

 The CSV file expected by the Application should contain the following information : AsOfDate, TradeId, PnL Vector
 > ⚠️Note: the header fields name don't matter but the order does !

+> ⚠️Note 2: it is possible to change the order in the application-config.properties file !

 Here is an example :

 ```